Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 Following are common scenarios for monitoring the network.

-• Using traffic analytics, you can determine if any traffic is flowing either to or from any unexpected ports used by the cluster and also if any traffic is flowing over public IPs that shouldn't be exposed.
+• Using traffic analytics, determine if any traffic is flowing either to or from any unexpected ports used by the cluster and also if any traffic is flowing over public IPs that shouldn't be exposed.
 Use this information to determine whether your network rules need modification.

 • For AKS clusters, use the Network Observability add-on for AKS (preview) to monitor and observe access between services in the cluster (east-west traffic).